iusrepo/wishlist/.github/CONTRIBUTING.md

 bad reason would be to [pass a security audit][3], because Red Hat actively [backports security fixes][4] to their stock packages.

 - What version of RHEL/CentOS would you like to use it on?
-Note that We are no longer accepting requests for RHEL/CentOS 5.
+Note that we are no longer accepting requests for RHEL/CentOS 5.

 - Do you agree to test the new package to ensure that it works as expected?
 We